kolism/30Stars/README.md

 - Explore new technologies
 - Collaborate with others (where possible)
 - Improve system design decisions
-- Continue making beautiful/functional UI/UX
+- Continue making beautiful/functional UI/UX (this may be tricky given the 1-day time limit!
+UIs take time!
+Maybe on the weekends?)
 - Get better at markdown/mdx writing, because why not
 - Have some fun